Three Rounds of Dissolving Enzymes and the Lump Is Still There

 Reason 1: The Material Is Not Hyaluronic Acid

 This is the most fundamental and most frequently overlooked cause.
 Hyaluronidase has a highly specific mechanism—it can only cleave the particular chemical bonds within hyaluronic acid molecules.
-If the injected material is not HA, the dissolving enzyme will have absolutely no effect.
+If the injected material is not HA (Hyaluronic Acid), the dissolving enzyme will have absolutely no effect.

 Common misidentification scenarios include: